AdobeDocs/campaign-standard.en/help/channels/using/testing-publishing-landing-page.md

 >[!IMPORTANT]
 >
->The URL is not secure: the preview of the landing page cannot be displayed.
-For more on this, see [Configuring and using brands](../../administration/using/branding.md#configuring-and-using-brands).
+>If the application server URL is not secure (meaning if not starting with https://), the landing page preview cannot be displayed from the Campaign user interface.
+This server is defined when [configuring brands](../../administration/using/branding.md#configuring-and-using-brands).

 ## Setting up validity parameters {#setting-up-validity-parameters}